-Zoe Harcombe a health expert and nutritionist, has written this week in the Daily Mail an appeal to re-instate well made fresh foods that contain higher fat levels into our diet.
-We couldnt agree more and will forever sing the praises of how important cheese is as a dietry component and a superb source of many vitamins and minerals.
+Health expert and nutritionists regularly discuss the need to re-instate well made fresh foods that contain higher fat levels into our diet.
+We couldn’t agree more and will forever sing the praises of how important cheese is as a dietary component and a superb source of many vitamins and minerals.

 Here are a few basic myths about fat content in quality cheese: